How to Get Rid of Brown House Moths Naturally and Quickly

 A pantry is where food is stored and is the most common place for brown house moths to infest.
 The pantry can be cleaned using natural methods such as baking soda, vinegar, and dish soap.

-Some people use chemical pesticides to kill these pests, but it is not recommended because some of them are toxic to humans.
+However, using chemical pesticides is not recommended because some of them are toxic to humans.
 Instead of using pesticides, you can try natural remedies like cleaning the pantry or removing all the infested food from the house.

 Step 3.
 Caulk or seal gaps